 In February 2006, we issued \$2.5 billion principal amount of convertible notes due in 2011 (the "2011 Convertible Notes") and \$2.5 billion principal amount of convertible notes due in 2013 (the "2013 Convertible Notes") in a private placement.
 The 2011 Convertible Notes and the 2013 Convertible Notes were issued at par and pay interest at a rate of 0.125% and 0.375%, respectively.
 The 2011 Convertible Notes and the 2013 Convertible Notes may be convertible based on an initial conversion rate of 12.5247 shares and 12.5814 shares, respectively, per \$1,000 principal amount of notes (which represents an initial conversion price of approximately \$79.84 and \$79.48 per share, respectively).
-The 2011 Convertible Notes and the 2013 Convertible Notes and the 2013 Convertible Notes and the 2013 convertible notes (which represents an initial conversion price of approximately \$79.84 and \$79.48 per share, respectively).
 The 2011 Convertible Notes and the 2013 Convertible Notes may only be converted: 1) during any calendar quarter beginning after June 30, 2006 if the closing price of our common stock exceeds 130% of the respective conversion price per share during a defined period at the end of the previous quarter, 2) if we make specified distributions to holders of our common stock or specified corporate transactions occur, or 3) one month prior to the respective maturity date.
 Upon conversion, a holder would receive: 1) cash equal to the lesser of the principal amount of the note or the conversion value, as defined, and 2) to the extent the conversion value exceeds the principal amount of the note, shares of our common stock, cash, or a combination of common stock and cash, at our option (the "excess conversion value").
 In addition, upon a change in control, as defined, the holders may require us to purchase for cash all or a portion of their notes for 100% of the principal amount of the notes plus accrued and unpaid interest, if any.
-A total of \$3.0 billion of the net proceeds from these debt issuances were used to repurc
+A total of \$3.0 billion of the net proceeds from these debt issuances were used to repurchase common stock under our stock repurchase program.